matomo-org/developer-documentation/docs/generated/master/Piwik/ArchiveProcessor.md

 Methods
 -------

-The abstract class defines the following methods:
+The class defines the following methods:

 - [`getLogAggregator()`](#getLogAggregator) &mdash; Returns a [LogAggregator](#) instance for the site, period and segment this ArchiveProcessor will insert archive data for.
 - [`getPeriod()`](#getPeriod) &mdash; Returns the period we computing statistics for.